 Clean the Home Thoroughly from Top to Bottom & More

 Trying to sell a home that is obviously dirty and un-cared for can dramatically lower buyer interest right from the start.
 The golden rule when selling a home is to present a clean and tidy environment that is free from clutter or overly slanted towards a particular design style.
 If your current wallpaper in the dining room is exceptionally busy or too bold, consider replacing with a more neutral pattern and color scheme.

 Before even planning your first open house, take the time to ensure that the home is thoroughly cleaned from top to bottom and then some.
 Gather the entire family to help with this typically huge task, or consider hiring a professional house cleaning service to perform some of the hard work.
 These experts will have the manpower, proper cleaning equipment and supplies and can likely get the job done far faster than going it alone.

 Repair Obviously Broken or Older Home Eyesores

 If you have long desired to fix that cracked window in your kitchen, or yearn to replace that ancient and problematic plumbing system, now would be the ideal time to finally get it done.
 Even if these eyesores are routinely small and don’t really bother the family very much, a prospective buyer will be looking at these undesirable spots with their antennas up regarding the condition of the overall house.
-Homeowners should and fix the broken garage door to better their chances of a serious buyer offer.
+Homeowners should repair broken fences and fix the broken garage door to better their chances of a serious buyer offer.

 Try to Remove as Much Personal Junk & Extra Possessions Before Open House